aoswalt/workshop-reduce/README.md

 With this in place, we can implement our dynamic actions.

-To start with, we create our stateful data object for our calculator:
+To start with, we create our stateful calculator:

 ```javascript
 const calculator = createCalculator()